chrivand/UmbrellaAdBlocker/README.md

 17. Click next
 18. Set content filtering to custom and click next
 19. Click next for apply destination list
-20. Edit the block page so that you know when the AddBlocker policy has been enforced.
+20. Edit the block page so that you know when the AdBlocker policy has been enforced.

 ### Github:
 1. Download zip file from Github